Quentin38500/Color-Picker/README.md

 # Color-Picker
+## Description
-This project is a color palette creator from an image
+This project is a color palette creator from an image.
+## Skills
+- Python
+    - Flask microframework
+    - colorthief library